Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In theory, consciousness is related to how much information it can integrate or connect together.
-The singularity could be seen as the largest integrated system containing all things while the smaller entities in the system at smaller scales are conscious only within their environment and awareness level at different scales.
+In theory, consciousness is related to the amount of information it can integrate or connect together.
+The singularity is the largest integrated system, containing all things.
+In contrast, smaller entities within the system, operating at smaller scales, are conscious only within their own environment and at their respective level of awareness.

 <br /><br />

-In theory, if consciousness is this intrinsic property, then the whole universe could be infinitely conscious (What some scientists call mind at large), and we are smaller forms of consciousness awareness; see <a href="https://youtu.be/8E333CdgS4g&t=120" target="_blank">Is Our Universe Conscious</a>.
+In theory, if consciousness is this intrinsic property, then the whole universe could be infinitely conscious (What some scientists call Mind at large), and we are smaller forms of consciousness awareness; see <a href="https://youtu.be/8E333CdgS4g&t=120" target="_blank">Is Our Universe Conscious</a>.

 <br /><br />